nmshahir/sun_and_shadow_lorebook/README.md

-# Ashenstone Lorebook
+# Sun and Shadow Campaign Lorebook

-This repository hosts the source code for https://ashenstone.quest.
+This repository hosts the source code for
 It's meant to be updated in a Github Codespace, or via pushes from a desktop clone.